In February 2017 a meme began circulating that attributed a quote about leaks and Watergate to President Richard Nixon:

 Earlier, he had posted on Twitter, “Information is being illegally given to the failing @nytimes & @washingtonpost by the intelligence community (NSA and FBI?).
 Just like Russia”

-The quote attributed to Nixon was similar, appearing to claim that “Deep Throat” (Federal Bureau of Investigation whistleblower Mark Felt’s alter ego) was solely responsible for the administration’s Watergate-related downfall.
-When Felt’s identity was confirmed in 2005, the Washington Post summarized the scandal:
+The quote attributed to Nixon was similar, stating that “Deep Throat” (FBI whistleblower Mark Felt’s alter ego) was solely responsible for the administration’s Watergate-related downfall.
+When Felt’s identity was confirmed in 2005, the Washington Post summarized the scandal thusly:

 Deep Throat, the secret source whose insider guidance was vital to The Washington Post’s groundbreaking coverage of the Watergate scandal, was a pillar of the FBI named W. Mark Felt, The Post confirmed yesterday.